Optimizing Complex Searches

 A Real-World Example

-Let's look at a common use case: finding all dashboards that depend on dbt models but don't depend on any raw tables not managed by dbt.
+Let's look at a common use case: finding all dashboards that depend on table defined by a dby model but don't depend on any raw tables not defined by dbt.

 The Direct Approach